← Back to Blog

 What if my client already uses their own ATS?

 Client review portals work alongside client ATS systems, not against them.
 The portal is for the initial review stage — before candidates are formally entered into the client's internal system.
 Think of it as replacing the email submission step, not the client's own hiring workflow.
+Clients actually appreciate the separation — they'd rather review candidates outside their ATS (which is cluttered with internal applications) and only add the advanced ones to their formal pipeline.

 How does this work for clients with multiple hiring managers?

 You can share the portal link with multiple stakeholders for the same role.
 Each person can independently review and provide feedback.
 This is actually a significant advantage over email, where submissions often get forwarded between stakeholders and feedback gets lost in reply chains.
+Good portals show who reviewed what and let each stakeholder leave their own notes.

 Is candidate data secure in a review portal?

 KineticRecruiter's portals use encrypted, time-limited access tokens.
 Candidate data is displayed within the portal but cannot be bulk downloaded.
 The hiring manager sees the information they need to make a decision without having unrestricted access to your candidate database.
+Access logs track who viewed what, creating an audit trail for compliance-sensitive placements.

 Upgrade Your Client Experience